lift/framework/SUPPORT.md

 Lift.
 To that end, the Committers have decided to embrace the following support policy for releases of Lift:

-* Lift ships a new release every six months, with three milestones and at least one Release Candidate building up to each release.
+* Lift ships a new release every six months, with three milestones and at least one release candidate building up to each release.
 Each normal release results in a bump of the middle number of the version (e.g. 3.1.0 to 3.2.0).
 * Brand new features are always a part of new releases.
-Breaking changes will only ship as a part of a major release, which results in a bump of the first number of the version (e.g. 2.6.0 to 3.0.0).
+API-incompatible changes will only ship as a part of a major release, which results in a bump of the first number of the version (e.g. 2.6.0 to 3.0.0).
-* Bug fixes and minor performance improvements will be shipped for releases for 18 months after their release date.
+* Bug fixes and minor performance improvements can, by consensus of the Committers, be shipped for releases for 18 months after their release date.
 * Security fixes will be shipped for the current and previous two major releases.
   * Due to a change in our release scheme, Lift 2.5 will receive security fixes until the release of Lift 4.0 and Lift 2.6 will receive security fixes until the release of Lift 5.0.